Ersson's huge save springs Flyers to needed win over Sharks

 The Flyers split their two-game regular-season series with the Sharks (16-41-7).
 San Jose beat the Flyers back on Nov.
 7 to pick up its first win of the season after an 0-10-1 start.

-Ahead of last Friday's NHL trade deadline, the Sharks traded away their 2024 All-Star (Tomas Hertl), a goal-scoring winger (Anthony Duclair) and a goaltender (Kaapo Kahkonen).
+Ahead of last Friday's NHL trade deadline, the Sharks dealt away their 2024 All-Star (Tomas Hertl), a goal-scoring winger (Anthony Duclair) and a goaltender (Kaapo Kahkonen).

 • Coming off the shortest outing of his NHL career, Ersson answered in a clutch way.